instructlab/community/docs/KNOWLEDGE_GUIDE.md

 Knowledge consists of data and facts and is backed by documents.
 When you create knowledge for a model, you're giving it additional data to more accurately answer questions.

 Knowledge contributions in this project contain a few things.
 - A file in a git repository that holds your information.
-For example, Oscar 2024 winners, Law books, Shakespeare.
+For example, these repositories can include markdown versions of information on: Oscar 2024 winners, Law books, Shakespeare, Sports, Chemistry, etc.
 - A `qna.yaml` file that asks and answers questions about the information in the git repository.
 - A `attribution.txt` that includes the sources for the information used in the `qna.yaml`.

-You can learn more about the knowledge structure in Getting Started with [Knowledge contributions](https://github.com/instructlab/taxonomy/blob/main/README.md#getting-started-with-knowledge-contributions).
+You can learn more about the knowledge structure in [Getting Started with Knowledge contributions](https://github.com/instructlab/taxonomy/blob/main/README.md#getting-started-with-knowledge-contributions).

 ## Accepted Knowledge